Registration information for CHARGEnorth:

 How can I join CHARGEnorth?

-Current 8th-grade students taking Accelerated Algebra I or higher can apply to participate in a lottery admissions process.
+Current 8th-grade students taking Algebra I or higher can complete the online Interest Form to enter the program for 9th grade.

 Current 10th and 11th graders are not eligible to join the program.